Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 The beginning of anything is a powerful time to create the tone for what we hope to come.
 Set an intention for what we hope to accomplish.
 It’s the reason why we make resolutions at the New Year.
 It’s also why we take a prolonged, and often pivotal, pause at the start of each yoga class.
 And, as we’re learning more and more with recent research, it’s why we need to take a few minutes for ourselves each morning as we begin the day.

-By taking the time to move gently first thing, you are sending a subconscious message to the universe that self-care is priority for that day.
-You don’t need a Tibetan Bells soundtrack or a stick of Palo Santo.
-Simply flowing in your bed for a few minutes right after waking up can have a profound impact on the rest of your day, and this 5-pose sequence will help you do just that.
+What if setting your intention for your day was as simple as stretching your body first thing in the morning?
+And what if you didn’t even need to get out of bed to do that?
+Simply stretching in your bed for a few minutes right after waking up can have a profound impact on the rest of your day, and this 5-pose sequence will help you do just that.

-Supine Side Stretch
+Reclining Side Stretch

-How-to: Starting above or under your covers, inhale your arms overhead and grab your elbows.
+How to: Starting above or under your covers, inhale your arms overhead and grab your elbows.
 Take your legs wider than your hips and cross your left ankle over your right ankle, keeping your legs straight.
 On an exhalation, lean toward the right, opening the left side body.
 Stay here for 10-15 long breaths.
 To come out, separate your legs back into a wide-V shape, switch the clasp of your elbows, and repeat on the other side.

-Supine Tree Pose (Vrksasana)
+Reclining Tree Pose

 Seated Forward Fold (Uttanasana)

 Why this morning stretch helps: Take this last precious moment to get quiet and really be with what you want to bring to your day.
 Drawing your heart forward symbolizes leading with your heart and releasing your head toward the floor symbolizes letting your mind get quiet.